LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Daiichi Tadamigawa Bridge Photo by Eri Miura.
 Picture from Why We Live In Fukushima: Interviews With International Residents

-The JR Tadami Line is considered to be the most romantic railroad in the world.
+The JR Tadami Line is considered to be one of the most romantic railroads in the world.
 It is a local train line that runs between Aizu Wakamatsu and Niigata Prefecture.

-In particular, the Daiichi Tadamigawa Bridge (shown above) is said to be the most beautiful spot to see the line.
+In particular, the Daiichi Tadamigawa Bridge (shown above) is said to be the most beautiful spot to view the train line from.
 It is located between Aizu Hinohara Station and Aizu Nishikata Station, and is a great spot to see the train crossing over the Tadami River, surrounded by stunning nature.

 Fukushima